wwymak/udacity-selfdrivingcar-nd/CarND-Behavioral-Cloning-P3/README.md

 - movie1_nvidia.mp4 (video of the car driving with the model)
 - nvidia_generator5.h5 (trained model)
 - run1_nvidia (folder containing the output images when driving in autonomous mode)
+- nvidia_generator5_weights.h5 (model weights for the trained model)

 (the other files can be ignored-- these are rough notes, investigations that are works in progress, etc)